 I know it was just a small, informal study, but the results convinced me that I needed to continue using audio books.
 I began to wonder how listening to audio books could translate to improved reading skills.
 I finally realized that audio books can introduce students to a world of reading they've never known.
 Fifth graders who can’t read well probably aren't motivated by a steady diet of picture books and easy chapter books.
 But hook them up to an audio version of Hatchet, and the words begin to work their magic.
 As students track the text with their eyes and listen with their ears, they see words they've heard before but were not able to recognize in print.
 They can apply the strategies that good readers use, from visualizing the events to making predictions.
 In the process, they discover the joys of a great book!

 Time Saving Resources for You

-Another reason you might want to obtain audio books for Literature Circles or Classroom Book Clubs is that you can listen to them yourself to preview them or to keep up with what your students are reading.
+Another reason you might want to obtain audio books for Literature Circles or Classroom Book Clubs is that you can listen to them to preview them or to keep up with what your students are reading.
 I always recommend that teachers read books first before using them with students, but it can be difficult to find time to do so.
-If you purchase the audio version of a book, you can pop the CD into your car’s CD play or download it to your Mp3 device and listen to it instead.
+If you purchase the audio version, you can listen while driving or doing something else.

 Where to Find Audio Books